Transport to the normal area school

 Transport to faith schools

 We ceased to provide a transport subsidy to faith schools from September 2015.
-Protection was offered to pupils in key years i.e. those entering years 6 and 11 in 2015 who were previously entitled by right to assistance.
-We no longer contract any buses to provide transport to faith schools from September 2016.
+Protection was offered to pupils in key years, that is those entering years 6 and 11 in 2015 who were previously entitled by right to assistance.
+We no longer contract any buses to provide transport to faith schools.

 We give a grant to a hardship fund which is administered by the relevant Diocesan authorities.
 These grants are intended to be used in support of families and pupils particularly disadvantaged by the changes.
 In particular, those identified as especially vulnerable, which includes pupils living some distance from others travelling to the school and without an alternative means of transport for whom the costs may be prohibitive.
 Applications will be dealt with by the relevant Diocesan authority directly.